 NREL has received many awards for its technical innovations in wind energy.
-In addition, the research conducted at NREL's National Wind Technology Center (NWTC) has led the development of patented state-of-the-art technologies that are available for licensing.
+In addition, the research conducted at the National Wind Technology Center (NWTC) at NREL has led the development of patented state-of-the-art technologies that are available for licensing.
 Learn more about patents and licensing opportunities.

 R&D 100 Awards

 R&D Magazine annually selects 100 technologies as the most significant innovations of the preceding year.
 The magazine refers to these awards as the "Academy Awards of Science."
 The awards are prestigious and have recognized many of the most significant inventions of the past few decades.
-NREL's NWTC is the proud recipient of the following two R&D 100 Awards.
+The NWTC at NREL is the proud recipient of the following two R&D 100 Awards.

 2000: The NorthWind 100/20 Wind Turbine